Mini scule: Description

 Mini scule is one of the smallest known species of frog, with a snout–vent length of 8.4 to 10.8 mm.
 It has bronze underparts, except for the groin and back of the thigh, which are brown.
 The underparts and upperparts have a distinct color border along the side of the body between the rib cage and hip.
-The side of the head is dark brown but becomes more flecked with cream towards the back.
+The side of the head is dark brown but becomes more flecked with cream toward the back.
 The upperparts are cream with brown flecks.
 The iris is red.
 The groin can have dark markings in some specimens, along with blacker flanks and a burnt umber crossband on the thighs and lower leg.

 M. scule has a rectangular body, with the head being wider than it is long and narrower than the body.
 The snout is rounded from the top and side, with non-protuberant nostrils that are equidistant between the eyes and snout.
 The lores are flat and vertical, and the tongue is long and thin.
 The first, second, and fourth fingers are greatly reduced, while the first toe is absent and the second and fifth toes are strongly reduced.
 The maxillary and premaxillary teeth are present, but it lacks vomerine teeth.

 Within its genus, it can be distinguished from Mini mum by the presence of the maxillary and premaxillary teeth, as well as a less distinct border between the upperparts and underparts along the side, and from Mini ature by its smaller size and proportionally smaller nasals and neurocranium.
 It is also similar to some species in Stumpffia but can be distinguished from them by its poorly ossified carpals, along with the loss or fusion of the second carpal.

-The species's calls are very different from those of M. mum but similar to those of many Stumpffia species.
+The species's calls are different from those of M. mum but similar to those of many Stumpffia species.
 They most resemble those of Stumpffia gimmeli, S. larinki, and S. tridactyla.
 However, its dominant frequency is higher than that of S. gimmeli and S. larinki, while it is lower than that of S. tridactyla.